-Don't bulk up your Note 20 Ultra with one of these thin cases

-Best Thin Cases For the Samsung Galaxy Note 20 Ultra Android Central 2020
+Best Thin Cases For the Samsung Galaxy Note 20 Ultra 2022

-The Samsung Galaxy Note 20 Ultra is already a mighty big phone, so for most owners, the best Note 20 Ultra case is a thin case.
+The Samsung Galaxy Note 20 Ultra is already a mighty big phone, so for most owners, the best Note 20 Ultra case is thin.
 You need a case that alleviates how slippery and unwieldy the Ultra is alone, but that won't bulk things up along the way.
 These are the best of the bunch for grip, grit, and glamour.

-- Understated utility: Ringke Air-S
+Ringke Air-S

 Ringke's TPU cases are available in three shades: a light tan, basic black, and a neutral gray.
 It also has anchor holes on each side to use with a carry strap, along with a nice high lip around that big camera module.

-That's pink: Samsung Silicone Cover
+Samsung Silicone Cover

 Samsung offers its telltale silicone case in three colors — fewer than previous years — that are supposed to match each shade the phone comes in.
 They mislabeled the Pink one as "Brown," but at least it's properly cute.

-Vivid colors: GOOSPERY Style Lux Jelly
+GOOSPERY Style Lux Jelly

 If the duller shades of the Samsung and Ringke Air-S aren't to your liking, GOOSPERY is here to pick up the slack with bold hues like Sky Blue, Pastel Yellow, and my favorite, this nice Mint green.

-Grooves and grip: Spigen Liquid Air
+Spigen Liquid Air

 If you need more than a flat back to keep a phone as large as the Note 20 Ultra in your hand, the Liquid Air has a good texture to the back and sides that will help you keep ahold of it.

-Shiny and sleek: X-level Guardian Series
+X-level Guardian Series

 This super-slim TPU case boasts the same shiny finish you'd expect to see on a hard plastic case, but it still has the flexibility and light impact protection of silicone.
 The color choices are pretty nice, too.